Netflix/dispatch/docs/user-guide/administration/knowledge.md

 **Description:** A short description of the tag (if applicable).

 **Type:** The _type_ of the tag.
 This is useful to disambiguate tags.
-These are defined either by a plugin syncing tags from external sources (e.g. application names) or are user defineable.
+These are defined either by a plugin syncing tags from external sources (e.g. application names) or are user definable.

 **Source:** Where the tag originated, for tags created via the UI, dispatch is the default source.